-- Considerable knowledge on managing Phragmites in natural lands already exists, including via the full suite of management techniques (herbicide use, cutting, spading, burning) outlined in the BMP. - It is important to be aware that some habitat disturbance and even damage is necessary to manage Phragmites successfully.
+- " Considerable knowledge on managing Phragmites in natural lands already exists, including via the full suite of management techniques (herbicide use, cutting, spading, burning) outlined in the BMP. - It is important to be aware that some habitat disturbance and even damage is necessary to manage Phragmites successfully.
 Every effort needs to be made to minimize habitat damage while keeping the long-term goals of Phragmites eradication in mind.
 This may require consistent, pro-active outreach and education of the public who may visit these lands.
 Concerned groups/individuals should ideally be engaged via the collaborative process in advance, but ongoing outreach to the public still important. - Dynamic natural lands may always be subject to Phragmites invasion (e.g. areas subject to flooding, wind and ice scour, forest succession).
 In addition, the effects of insect and disease invasions and climate change on vegetation structure may have implications for Phragmites establishment (e.g. Emerald Ash Borer killing trees and resulting in open canopy conditions suitable for the establishment of Phragmites in formerly forested systems).
 This highlights the importance of regular monitoring and follow-up management. - Indigenous people have constitutionally protected rights, and certain Indigenous communities may also have Treaty rights to the land.
-Phragmites may directly impact species of cultural significance, and some communities may be sensitive to Phragmitesmanagement techniques.
-Phragmites management may infringe upon Indigenous peoples' rights when conducted by non-Indigenous people. - Phragmites does not respect property boundaries and patches often extend onto adjacent lands.
-Conduct mapping on both sides of the boundary in order to inform management programs and share this information with the rest of the Regional Working Group. - Respect no spray zones and sensitive adjacent land uses including Source Water/ Wellhead protection areas.
-In cases where Phragmites is mapped on such properties, prioritize these landowners for education and awareness and appropriate management techniques. - Standing dead Phragmites can be a fire hazard and may continue to impact sightlines.
-Removal of these stalks (biomass) may be important in such cases.
+Phragmites may directly impact species of cultural significance, and some communities may be sensitive to Phragmites management techniques.
+Phragmites management may infringe upon Indigenous peoples' rights when conducted by non-Indigenous people.

+- " share this information with the rest of the Regional Working Group. - landowners for education and awareness and appropriate management techniques. - these stalks (biomass) may be important in such cases.